Did you know it's possible to use two mortgage loans when buying a home in…

 You’ll also receive a pre-approval letter, which you can submit to the seller along with your purchase offer.
 This shows the seller that you’re serious about (and capable of) buying their home.

-If you simply want an estimated mortgage amount based on your income and debts, then a pre-qualification might be worth pursuing.
-Just know that it won’t prepare you for the house-hunting process the way a pre-approval would.
+On the other hand, if you simply want an estimated mortgage amount based on your income and debts, mortgage pre-qualification might suffice.
+Just know that it won’t prepare you for house hunting the way a pre-approval would.

 What Happens After You Get Pre-Approved

 At this point, you’re ready to enter the real estate market and start looking at homes.
-You can also choose a real estate agent to work with, if you’re so inclined.
+You can also choose a California real estate agent to work with, or navigate the process on your own.

-The rest of the process looks like this:
+The rest of the process usually looks like this:

 - You find a house you want to buy and make a purchase offer.